Naveena Sadaram

 Naveena Sadaram is a 1935 Tamil language film directed and produced by Krishnaswami Subrahmanyam.
 The film featured S. D. Subbulakshmi in the lead role.
 The film is an adaptation of the Kannada stage play Sadarame.
-Papanasam Sivan was in charge of both the score and lyrics respectively.
+Papanasam Sivan was in charge of both the score and lyrics.

 Plot

 A woman named Sadaram (S. D. Subbulakshmi) disguises herself as a man to escape from the clutches of a petty thief (G. Pattu Iyer).
 She encounters a princess (Parvathi Bai) who falls in love with the man unaware that 'he' is also a woman.
 Both Sadaram and another woman are in love with a prince (Vidwan Sankaralingam).
 In the end, the prince ends up marrying Sadaram and the woman who is in love with him.

 Cast

 Adapted from Film News Anandan and The Hindu.